 Las Vegas has many beautiful and mesmerizing gardens full of joy and tweeting sounds.
 But, a garden is hidden in the heart of sin city, ready to be explored by travellers and visitors.
 The park is located in the Bellagio Hotel and Casino and is one of a kind.
 Five times a year, the garden's whole theme is changed to impress the visitors.
 Each show of flowers takes about 125 workers and 80,000 flowers.
 This garden is made all in the name of beauty, which inspires the horticultural tourist a lot.

-6. Las Vegas water problem
+6. Las Vegas has a serious water shortage problem

 The city has many attractions and is loved by the people worldwide, making it a tourist heaven.
 But recently, the city is facing a big water problem.
 Las Vegas only receives 10 cm of rain every year, keeping the town almost in drought.
 Most of the water for daily needs comes from the Colorado River.
 However, things get complicated when river water divides into seven states.
 Recent reports suggest Lake Mead, serving most of Vegas water, is drying up quickly due to the 20-year long drought.